-Cranberry Hummus Dip is a no cooking, 10-minute vegetarian appetizer served with pita chips and crudité vegetables.
+Cranberry Hummus Dip is a no cooking, 10-minute gluten-and-dairy-free vegetarian appetizer served with pita chips and crudité vegetables.
 It’s perfect for the holiday season!
 Thanks to Holland House Cooking Wine for Sponsoring this post!

 The holiday season is on!
 Along with it comes holiday food, and the best dishes are easy to prepare yet tasty, agree?!
 This 10-minute Cranberry Hummus Dip served with Pita Chips and Crudité Vegetables will blow your mind.

 It’s naturally gluten-free, vegetarian, festive, and requires no cooking.
 It’s a fool-proof holiday hit!
 Are you excited?

 Our Cranberry Hummus Dip follows the same concept as the classic gluten-free Levantine cuisine dip or spread prepared with garbanzo beans.

 It is made with canned chickpeas, tahini (sesame seed) paste, seasonings, sugar, garlic, and olive oil.

 The addition of canned cranberry sauce and use of Holland House Marsala Cooking Wine instead of lemon juice are a couple of flavor-boosting twists on the classic recipe!